HiraA15/4320-Final-Project/README.md

 Our main algorithm will use scipy.kd.
 The dependencies are scipy and PySide.

-In order to use the program, just make sure you have a Python IDE open.
+In order to use the program, make sure you have a Python IDE open.

+The main goal is to achieve a program that will utilize Google's Python API and be able to locate businesses, etc using clusters, possibly by K Means.